 Around August 2011, multiple videos featuring the shake weight marketed towards men and women which received millions of views before being removed from YouTube.
 Various versions of the ads still exist which feature demonstrations of the product.

 Saturday Night Live aired a parody of the Shake Weight commercials on April 17th, 2010 (below).

 Wired published an article revealing the results of their Shake Weight tests on September 15th, 2010.
 It claimed the Shake Weight was "hilarious but useless."

 We'll admit you do feel reasonable tension in your muscles.
 However, jerking this 5-pounder only got our max heart rate up to 114, which pales in comparison to a standard weightlifting session, let alone back-to-back sets of push-ups.
 More importantly, after a few days of use, our muscles didn't feel nearly as sore as they do from weightlifting.

-South Park parodied the Shake Weight in season 14 episode 14 titled “Creme Fraiche” that aired on November 17th, 2010.
+South Park parodied the Shake Weight in season 14 episode 14 titled "Creme Fraiche" that aired on November 17th, 2010.
 The video featured the Shake Weight "Deluxe Model" that had a built-in work out assistant who released a "cool down spray" after the work out finished (seen below).

 A Facebook fan page for the Shake Weight has 18,163 likes as of August 4th, 2011.

 Search queries for "shake weight" picked up in July of 2009, and had their highest peak in December of 2010, one month after the South Park parody aired.

 Wired – Shake Weight: hilarious but useless